TuringNPcomplete/TuringNPcomplete/README.md

 My name is Mustapha (pronounced *moos-ta-fa* not *moo-fa-sa*), and I am currently working and researching on:

-- Analytics for fast paced sports:
+- Analytics for fast paced sports: (:soccer: :basketball: :hockey:)
-  - Events detection :soccer:
+  - Events detection.
   - Frame annotation.
   - Analysis of tracking and events data.